OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 The Raspberry PI can also be an hotspot, you connect to its network to be able to access the data. there is a good tutorial for that on the <a href="https://learn.adafruit.com/setting-up-a-raspberry-pi-as-a-wifi-access-point/install-software" target="adafruit">Adafruit website</a>.

+The definition of your network is in `/etc/hostapd/hostapd.conf`.

 `scp` and other such tools are also conveniently available.

 This can prove to be particularly convenient when you want to log data away from a stable Internet connection (in your car, in a plane, on a boat, etc).